mfairchild365/a11y-resources/README.md

 * [Accessibility is a civil right](https://www.deque.com/blog/javascript-and-civil-rights/)
 * [Evaluating Web Accessibility](https://www.w3.org/WAI/test-evaluate/)
 * [I prefer to watch videos (A11ycasts with Rob Dodson)](https://www.youtube.com/playlist?list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g)

-## What is an effective development process?

-Finding and fixing accessibility issues late in development is not cost-efficient.
-Instead, accessibility should be shifted as far left in the development process as possible, as close to design and planning as possible.
-But please keep in mind that accessibility still needs to be considered at every phase of the software development life-cycle.

-* Designs should be reviewed for accessibility before they are implemented.
-  * The desired assistive technology experience of the designs should be explicitly planned for before development starts.
-This should be a collaborative exercise between designers and developers.
-See [Accessibility Informed Development (a11yBID)](https://bit.ly/a11yBID).
-* Code should be tested for accessibility by both developers (as they are developing) and testers.
-* Mechanisms should be in place to monitor accessibility and detect regressions, both automatically and manually.
-  * Example: recurring manual audits and automated checks built into the CI/CD pipeline.
-  * Hint: integrating a tool into your automated testing pipeline is key.
-A quick win here will be linters like [axe Linter](https://github.com/marketplace/axe-linter).

 ## What are some good checklists?